Bausager/Downscaled_Inverters/README.md

 A contributor [Christian Lind Vie Madsen](https://www.linkedin.com/in/christian-karl-oscar-lind-vie-madsen-11606a9b/) helps optimising written code for better performance.

-Owner of project- Me!
+And project maintainer- Me!
 [Michelle Bausager](https://www.linkedin.com/in/michelle-bausager/) A former student and research assistance at AU who likes to work with all aspects of inverters.